Modern application platforms vs traditional development: which one actually costs less?

 Best fitComplex or highly unique productsInternal business systems that evolve frequently

-When low-code is the wrong choice
+When a modern application platform is the wrong choice

-Low-code isn't a fit for every system.
+A structured application platform is not a fit for every system.
 Traditional development is often better when:

 • You're building a highly experimental product where requirements change daily at the code level